5 Questions about Marriage Green Cards

-Whether one can travel abroad during the green card process depends on their immigration status prior and during the adjustment process.
+Whether one can travel abroad during the green card process depends on their immigration status prior to and during the adjustment process.
 Individuals who are in a non-immigrant status that does not allow for dual-intent need first to apply for advanced parole so that the adjustment application is not deemed abandoned.
 Advanced parole will not cure any unlawful presence earned by overstaying or violating an immigration status so it is important not to leave the country if one was previously out of status before seeking adjustment.

-3. Can I get a work-permit while I wait for the green card?
+3. Can I get a work permit while I wait for the green card?

 Yes.
-Adjustment of status applicants are eligible to apply for employment authorization while the application is pending.
-Generally the I-765 application for employment authorization is filed at the same time as the adjustment application and takes about 3 months to be processed and approved.
+Adjustment of status applicants is eligible to apply for employment authorization while the application is pending.
+Generally, the I-765 application for employment authorization is filed at the same time as the adjustment application and takes about 3 months to be processed and approved.
 The employment authorization document or EAD will allow you to obtain a social security number but will only be valid until the adjustment application is decided.
 If the green card is granted an EAD is not necessary.